watbulb/capstone/docs/cs_v6_release_guide.md

 Instruction alias are now properly separated from real instructions.

+**If you find an alias incorrectly generated as instruction, please let us know.
+Because this is a faulty defintion in LLVM.
+And we should upstream a fix.**

 The `cs_insn->is_alias` flag is set, if the decoded instruction is an alias.

 The real instruction `id` is still set in `cs_insn->id`.